drand/drand/README.md

     dedis/<command>
 ```
 where `<port>` specifies the port through which your drand daemon is reachable
-and `<command>` has to be substituted by the one of the respective drand
+and `<command>` has to be substituted by one of the respective drand
 commands below.

 ### Setup

-First we need to setup the drand daemon by generating its long-term key pair and
+First we need to setup the drand daemon by generating its long-term key pair,
-assemble the group configuration file.
+assemble the group configuration file, and run the distributed key generation
+protocol.

 #### Long-Term Key